todogroup/governance/goals.md

 ### ➡️ Create value for all members

 - Improve and refresh TODO Website
-- Run at least 2 surveys to get feedback, >80% satisfaction
+- Run 2 TODO Satisfaction Surveys to get feedback, >80% satisfaction
 - Host at least 2 OSPOCons
 - Host first OSPOCon in APAC
 - Increase geographical availability